Log in to your account

 Le Crozet

-This small medieval village surrounded by ramparts retains a city gate, towers, and half-timbered houses.
-A timeless walk through the hills of Roannais.
+Le Crozet is a small medieval village surrounded by ramparts that retains a city gate, towers, and half-timbered houses.
+It stands as an example of the Loire's heritage, where fortified villages sit between hills and valleys.
+A walk through Le Crozet reveals old streets and the building styles of earlier centuries.

 Cordeliers Convent